amoakoh22/Pivot-Candlestick-Pattern-PCP-Indicator/README.md

 ## 📌 Usage Tips

-- Works best on timeframes H1 and above
+- Works on all timeframes with less noise on H1 and above
 - Combine with volume or trend indicators for confirmation
 - Use triangle logic to anticipate breakout zones near PCP clusters

 ## 🛠️ Installation

-1. Copy the Pine Script code into TradingView’s Pine Editor
-2. Add the script to your chart
+1. Locate the file [`pcp_indicator.pine`](https://github.com/amoakoh22/Pivot-Candlestick-Pattern-PCP-Indicator/blob/main/pcp_indicator.pine) in this repository
+2. Open [TradingView](https://www.tradingview.com/) and navigate to the **Pine Editor**
+3. Copy and paste the contents of `pcp_indicator.pine` into the editor
+4. Click **Add to Chart**
-3. Configure settings via the indicator panel
+5. Customize settings via the indicator panel to suit your strategy

 ## 📬 Author

-Developed by **Samuel Amoakoh**, a technical founder and financial engineering candidate passionate about blending geometric insight with market structure.
+Developed by **Samuel Amoakoh**, a data scientist, algorithmic and financial engineering candidate passionate about blending geometric insight, market structure and Agentic processes.